 Golf is a game, like so many others, that involves a lot of equipment.
-There’s the balls and tees of course, plus all the many clubs and a special bag to hold them.
-Then there’s proper shoes and proper clothes (so important in golf!), with a wide assortment of accessories on the side.
-Some of these trimmings are necessary, while some are pretty superfluous, but all of them make up the big wide world of golf-related goods.
+There’re the balls and tees of course, plus all the many clubs and a special bag to hold them.
+Then there’re proper shoes and proper clothes (so important in golf!), with a wide assortment of accessories on the side.
+Some of these trimmings are necessary, while others are pretty superfluous, but all of them make up the big wide world of golf-related goods.

 If you’re a golfer, or living with a golfer, or even if you just like the look of golf gear (there’s something sort of regal and romantic about it, right?), then check out the following list to find some super interesting, probably unexpected ways in which you can re-use some of golf’s most abundant accoutrements.
 Namely, the clubs and the bags.
 Here we go: